marcoEgger/genki/README.md

-# genki  - Microservice toolkit
+# genki  - microservice toolkit

 > Enki (𒂗𒆠) is the Sumerian god of knowledge, crafts and creation.
 > Combine it with the awesome Go language, and you get Genki, my personal microservice toolkit.